CCTV security cameras can act as a powerful deterrent against burglars and other intruders.

 A camera can also monitor areas of the house that are ordinarily off-limits to young children such as a private study, workshop or garage.

-CCTV can be installed to observe the elderly or sick at all hours without them being repeatedly checked on or disturbed.
-Elderly and frail relatives can even be overseen while you are away from home.
+CCTV can be installed to observe the elderly or sick at all hours without them being repeatedly checked on or disturbed, even when you are away from home.

 We have all heard strange bumps and noises in the night.
 Cameras can usefully be used to keep an eye on empty rooms and give you the heads-up before physically setting out to investigate.

-Cameras can allow you to detect when your children get home from school; they can keep an eye on the babysitter if you are out of the house for the evening, or they can monitor pets before you get back.
+CCTV can be used to detect when children get home from school; they can keep an eye on the babysitter or monitor pets before you get back.

 For businesses too, CCTV cameras offer any number of useful functions in the day to day running of a company, especially those where there is a lot of activity throughout the day.